esttorhe/ETFramework/README.md

 #`ETFramework`
-Helper basic framework for iOS projects.
+Basic helper framework for iOS projects.
 Some categories and helper classes for easy and quicker development.

 ###`CocoaPods`